 Looking for a cozy soup that’s full of Mexican flare?
 Try this insanely easy pork stew that’s all made in the slow cooker!

-This post contains affiliate links that have sponsored this post.
+This post contains affiliate links that have sponsored this blog post.

 Fall is officially here loves and you know what that means… Hello soup season!
 More specifically, hello crock pot soup season!
 And this year I’ve decided to make all the crock pot soups I can think of.
 (Honestly I feel like I tell myself that every year, BUT I just got a brand new crock pot so this is really my excuse to break it it. 😉 ) And I’m starting off hot with one of my incredibly easy and delicious family favorites: Healthy slow cooker pork pozole!
 It’s hearty, spicy and loaded with Mexican chiles, herbs and spices!